-Rohypnol is a fast-acting sedative that belongs to the drug class benzodiazepines.
-It slows down the central nervous system and can produce feelings of drowsiness, confusion, slowed reaction time, and loss of memory.
+Rohypnol is an intermediate-acting sedative that belongs to the drug class benzodiazepines.
+It slows down the central nervous system and can produce feelings of drowsiness, confusion, slowed reaction time, and amnesia.

 Rohypnol is a brand name for the drug “flunitrazepam” that people often use as a party drug.
 This drug became known as ‘the date rape drug’ based on its sedative and memory impairing effects that were commonly misused as an aid in sexual assault.
 It also gained popularity as a club drug.

 - La Rocha

 Rohypnol is a Schedule IV drug, meaning it has not been approved for medical use in the United States.
 The drug is often smuggled in from other countries, such as Mexico.
 Elsewhere in the world, Rohypnol may be medically prescribed to treat insomnia or anxiety.

 Flunitrazepam (Rohypnol) is an immediate-acting benzodiazepine that is available by prescription in South America and Europe but not in the United States.
 Its potency is about 10 times that of diazepam.Weaver et al. 2015

 Over 3 million people use BetterHelp.
 Their services are: